hassanikyz/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be when lanes are curved and not straight, code treats all lanes are straight line
+One potential shortcoming would be when lanes are curved and not straight, code treats all lanes as straight line

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+A possible improvement would be to connect individual pieces of the lanes detected via edge detection by sorting them in a way lane fidelity remains.
+This can potentially make it work on curved lanes too.